OSNEXUS/QSPyClient/README.md

 To use the QuantaStor Python Client Library, you must first install QuantaStor on your server hardware or use a QuantaStor virtual system.
 Installation of QuantaStor will also include python3.
 QuantaStor ISO files are created as hybrid ISO files which can be written to DVD media with DVD writting software or directly copied to a USB flash drive using `dd`.
 Follow the [installation guide](https://wiki.osnexus.com/index.php?title=%2B_Installation_Guide_Overview) on our support wiki to get started.
 The installation guide provides instructions for installation and configuration on both server hardware and virtual machines.

+### Run `pip` Installer

+Using the PYPI pip installer run the following command to install the quantastor python client library:

+    $ python3 -m pip install quantastor-pkg==0.0.1

 ### Testing qs_client Installation

 Start the python3 interpreter: